dotnet/designs/accepted/2021/preview-features/preview-features.md

 ### Can 3rd parties introduce their own preview APIs?

-In this design the system has no way to prevent this and it will in fact just work.
+In this design the system has no way to prevent this and it will just work.

 ### Why did we use the term *preview*?